jw2249a/2017-bayes-audit/2017-code/README.md

 There are *three* such files: one for global parameters, one for parameters by contest, and one for parameters by collection.

+These audit parameters files are **per stage**, since they may be updated from stage to stage.
+Typically, however, they will not change, and the audit parameters for one stage will just be a copy of the audit parameters from the previous stage.

 ### Global audit parameters

 The **global audit parameters file** is simple.